 This toolbox and accompanying documentation allow one to efficiently assemble TALEN constructs with custom repeat arrays, containing up to 24 of these repeats.
 The reagents include a plasmid construct for making custom TAL effectors and one for TAL effector fusions to additional proteins of interest.
 More information and help can be found at TALeffector Resources Center (www.taleffectors.com).

-A 1-page rapid assembly protocol is included with the kit.
+A 1-page rapid assembly protocol has been created by the depositor to be used with this kit.
 A detailed description of this toolbox as well as protocols for testing the activity of custom TALENs and TALE-TFs in mammalian cell lines is described in the following publication.

 A TAL Effector Toolbox for Genome Engineering